Welcome To The Divide

 confusion as to what role the forces of fate impose on us through the

-infectious nature of this malnourishing and maliciously deceitful world which
+infectious nature of this malnourishing and maliciously deceitful world that

 tells us who we are and what we must become at every inciting, instigating, or